 There are several best-practice templates available for IAM, EC2, Lambda, VPC, Route53, CloudFormation, CloudTrail, RDS and other services.
 A similar capability is available for Azure services like Azure Compute, SQL, Storage, ApplicationGateway, VirtualNetworks, WebApplications, Logging and Monitoring, and others.

-Below are a few examples of best practices from our Cloud Secure product that provides visibility and security assessment of AWS S3 buckets that could have prevented the Capital One cloud data breach.
+Below are a few examples of best practices from Cloud Passage Halo that provide visibility and security assessment of AWS S3 buckets that could have prevented the Capital One cloud data breach.

 Security is a Shared Responsibility

 To conclude, security is a shared responsibility between you and your public cloud providers.
 While Cloud hosting providers (AWS/Azure) manage security “of” the cloud, you are responsible for the security of your applications and data “in” the cloud.
 If you don’t want to be another Capital One cloud data breach, organizations should use automated visibility tools to maintain a strong security posture and continuous compliance by automating best practices for public cloud infrastructure environments.

 I encourage you to sign up for a free CloudPassage security posture assessment to get a handle on the security of your AWS and Azure environments in 30 minutes.

 - Capital One Data Breach: Non-Technical Tips To Not Be A Headline